 The UNC Center for Structural Biology provides an integrated platform of expertise, infrastructure and education to foster a wider use of structural biology by the UNC community.
-The CSB combines 4 core facilities and their expertise to make structural biology available as a general tool to any researcher.
+The CSB combines 6 core facilities and their expertise to make structural biology available as a general tool to any researcher.

 This provides resources and training for single crystal diffraction pattern data collection and processing; the center will also assist UNC researchers not trained in X-ray crystallography in carrying out crystallographic analyses of their biological molecules, including screening for crystallization conditions with a high-throughput, 96-well, robotic crystallization workstation.

-The UNC Biomolecular NMR Laboratory has 600 MHz and 500 MHz NMR spectrometers available, with skilled assistance in operation and data interpretation.
+This core has 600 MHz and 500 MHz NMR spectrometers available, with skilled assistance in operation and data interpretation.

-The R. L. Juliano Structural Bioinformatics Core Facility, located within the Department of Pharmacology, provides Ph.D.-staffed, state-of-the-art facilities for structural analysis and modeling of macromolecules.
+This core, located within the Department of Pharmacology, provides Ph.D.-staffed, state-of-the-art facilities for structural analysis and modeling of macromolecules.
 The campus-wide UNC Center for Bioinformatics supports the use of computational tools for molecular biology, genetics, protein chemistry, and biochemistry research, and offers in-depth workshops on DNA, RNA, and protein sequence analysis, database searching, and genome-wide predictions.

 Other UNC Core Facilities

-The new RNAi Screening Facility (HTS), located in the Department of Pharmacology, provides the technology for the UNC scientific community to perform cell based screens to define the contribution of each gene in the human genome to specific phenotypes.
+This core, located in the Department of Pharmacology, provides the technology for the UNC scientific community to perform cell based screens to define the contribution of each gene in the human genome to specific phenotypes.
 RNAi mediated inhibition of gene expression is a powerful method for identifying genes and their cognate phenotype, whose loss of expression alters the cell phenotype.
 The RNAi HTS Facility manages a human genomic siRNA library from Dharmacon.

 A core of the adjoining UNC Lineberger Comprehensive Cancer Center, this facility provides a variety of services including frozen cell storage, a cell line repository, assistance in mycoplasma detection, and local purchase of serum, media, restriction enzymes, and other molecular biology reagents.

 Sophisticated analysis and cell sorting performed by an expert technician using state-of-the-art cytometers is available, as well as more routine analysis on self-use machines.

 This UNC core laboratory provides state-of-the-art mass spectrometry analyses to identify proteins and assist in characterizing protein modification and differential expression.

-Mouse Core Facilities.
-The UNC Animal Models Core provides advice and technical support for the generation of transgenic and recombinant mice.
+This core provides advice and technical support for the generation of transgenic and recombinant mice.
 Particular emphasis is placed on microinjection of vectors and establishment of the resultant transgenic embryos.
 This core also provides advice and technical support for gene “knockout” studies.
 Special emphasis is placed on the design of vectors for efficient homologous recombination, on blastocyst implantation, and on handling of animals for germ line transmission and successful breeding.